MTan0104/LComics/README.md

 data_dir = Path(r"YOUR_PATH_TO_REGION_FOLDER")
 output_file = "Region_Raw_matrix.csv" #Region in this project is GM, WM or LC
 ```

-If a comprehensive feature set without region-specific separation is required (e.g., for global feature enumeration or cross-region comparison), please refer to [Step X – Global Feature Aggregation](#step-x--global-feature-aggregation), where all HiTMaP-derived features are consolidated into a unified dataset prior to region-specific processing.

 ## Step 4 – Data Thresholding and Quality Control
 [Data Thresholding and Quality Control.py](https://github.com/user-attachments/files/27372205/Data.Thresholding.and.Quality.Control.py)